-Spinal cord stimulation (SCS) is a procedure that uses an electrical current to treat chronic pain.
-A small pulse generator, implanted in the back, sends electrical pulses to the spinal cord.
+Electrical nerve stimulation is a procedure that uses an electrical current to treat chronic pain.
+Peripheral nerve stimulation (PNS) and spinal cord stimulation (SCS) are two types of electrical nerve stimulation.
+In either, a small pulse generator sends electrical pulses to the nerves (in peripheral nerve stimulation) or to the spinal cord (in spinal cord stimulation).
 These pulses interfere with the nerve impulses that make you feel pain.

-Implanting the stimulator is typically done using a local anesthetic and a sedative.
-Your doctor usually will first insert a trial stimulator through the skin (percutaneously) to give the treatment a trial run.
-(A percutaneous stimulator tends to move from its original location, so it is considered temporary.)
-If the trial is successful, your doctor can implant a more permanent stimulator.
-The stimulator itself is implanted under the skin of the belly (abdomen), and the small coated wires (leads) are inserted under the skin to the point where they are inserted into the spinal canal.
-This placement in the abdomen is a more stable, effective location.
+Nerve stimulation is done in two steps.
+To see if it will help your pain, your doctor will first insert a temporary electrode through the skin (percutaneously) to give the treatment a trial run.
+The electrode is connected to a stimulator that the patient can control.
+If the trial is successful, your doctor can implant a permanent stimulator under your skin.
+This is typically done using a local anesthetic and a sedative.
+The stimulator itself is implanted under the skin and the small coated wires (leads) are inserted under the skin to the point where they are either connected to nerves or inserted into the spinal canal.

 After this outpatient procedure is complete, you and your doctor determine the best pulse strength.
 You are then told how to use the stimulator at home.
 A typical schedule for spinal cord stimulation is to use it for 1 or 2 hours, 3 or 4 times a day.